tbohlen/fibers/README.md

 Tools must have "Tool" as their type.
 Each tool can be associated with one other object in the scene.
 When intersecting with the tool, the player can build the other object up and down.
-For now, instead of making the other object yourself, you simply have to tell the Tool how to make it.
-You must include the following:
+You can either tell the tool how to make the other object, or make the other object yourself in tiled.
+To tell the program to make it you must include the following:
 * initHeight:<<integer in pixels>>
 * maxHeight:<<integer in pixels>>
 * minHeight:<<integer in pixels>>